University Records Management Policy

 A. Responsibility for University Records

 While all university records are university property, the primary responsibility for managing the university’s records rests with the department or office (collectively referred to in this policy as "departments") responsible for creating those records.
-Therefore, by August 1, 2010, each department should create its own records management schedule.
-While departments are free to establish their own format, a template is provided in Appendix A. Once complete, each department should provide a copy of its records management schedule to the Office of Legal Services at email@example.com.
+Therefore, each department should create and maintain its own records management schedule.
+While departments are free to establish their own format, a template is provided in Appendix A. Once complete, each department should provide a copy of its records management schedule to the Office of General Counsel at firstname.lastname@example.org.

 The goal in developing these schedules should be to create, preserve, and safeguard university records for valid operational, legal, or historical reasons.
 Specifically, each department should: